Meyer S. (Sandy) Frucher

 Vice Chairman, The NASDAQ OMX Group, Inc.

-Sandy Frucher is Vice Chairman of The NASDAQ OMX Group, Inc. In this role, Mr. Frucher is responsible for global exchange relationships and serves as a senior advisor to NASDAQ OMX's senior management team on a broad range of industry and regulatory issues.
-He joined the exchange after NASDAQ OMX completed its acquisition of The Philadelphia Stock Exchange, known today as NASDAQ OMX PHLX, on July 24, 2008.
+Sandy Frucher is Vice Chairman of The NASDAQ OMX Group, Inc. In this role, he is responsible for global exchange relationships and serves as a senior advisor to NASDAQ OMX's senior management team on a broad range of industry and regulatory issues.
+Frucher joined the exchange after NASDAQ OMX completed its acquisition of The Philadelphia Stock Exchange, known today as NASDAQ OMX PHLX, on July 24, 2008.

-From June 1998, Mr. Frucher was Chairman and CEO of the Philadelphia Stock Exchange.
+From June 1998, he was Chairman and CEO of the Philadelphia Stock Exchange.

-Before Mr. Frucher came to the PHLX, he gained extensive experience in business, government and labor relations.
-Among other positions, he has served as a Management Consultant to major organizations including World Financial Properties Inc., formerly Olympia and York .
-He served as Executive Vice President of Development for Olympia and York from 1988 to 1996, where he coordinated and oversaw all development projects in the U.S. Mr. Frucher led two major, quasi-public authorities in New York where he was responsible for the development, financing and construction of complex, large-scale public and private facilities.
-He served from 1984 to 1988 as President and CEO of the Battery Park City Authority in New York City .
-Mr. Frucher was Chief Labor Negotiator for the state of New York from 1978 to 1983.
+Before Frucher came to the PHLX, he gained extensive experience in business, government and labor relations.
+Among other positions, he has served as a Management Consultant to major organizations including World Financial Properties Inc., formerly Olympia and York.
+Frucher served as Executive Vice President of Development for Olympia and York from 1988 to 1996, where he coordinated and oversaw all development projects in the U.S. Frucher led two major, quasi-public authorities in New York where he was responsible for the development, financing and construction of complex, large-scale public and private facilities.
+Frucher served from 1984 to 1988 as President and CEO of the Battery Park City Authority in New York City.
+He was Chief Labor Negotiator for the state of New York from 1978 to 1983.